 The procedure your surgeon uses to remove or replace your implant depends on why you need the revision:

 Breast Size Change

-If you want to change the size of your breast implants, your surgeon will likely use the original incision to remove and replace the implant.
+If you want to change the size of your breast implants from a breast augmentation, your surgeon will likely use the original incision from your breast augmentation to remove and replace the implant.

-For women who want a bigger implant, the surgeon will enlarge the implant pocket.
+For women who want a bigger implant and a breast augmentation, the surgeon will enlarge the implant pocket.
 If you want a smaller implant, the surgeon can reduce the pocket size with sutures to fit a smaller one.